wpswings/pdf-generator-for-wp/README.txt

 = 1.0.7 - Released on 20 May 2022 =

 * New: Minor Bug Fixes
-* New: Compatible with latest WP and WC
+* New: Compatible with the latest WP and WC

 = 1.0.6 - Released on 11 April 2022 =
 * New: Some substantial changes across different areas of the plugin.
-* New: Compatible with latest WP and WC
+* New: Compatible with the latest WP and WC
 * Fix: Minor Bug Fixes

 = 1.0.5 - Released on 03 February 2022 =
 * New: Change author from MakeWebBetter to WP Swings
 * New : Notice display of current version for [**WP Swings**](https://wpswings.com/?utm_source=wpswings-official&utm_medium=pdf-org-page&utm_campaign=official).
-* New: Compatible with latest WP and WC
+* New: Compatible with the latest WP and WC
 * Fix: Minor bug fixes

 = 1.0.4 - Released on 26 November 2021 =
 * New : Compatibility with latest WP(5.8.2) and WC(5.9).
 * Fix: Minor bug fixes

 = 1.0.3 - Released on 29 October 2021 =
 * New: Multisite Compatibility added
 * Fix: Minor bug fixes

 = 1.0.2 - Released on 21 September 2021 =
 * New: WPML Compatibility
 * Fix: Minor bug fixes

 = 1.0.1 - Released on 30 July 2021 =
 * New: Shortcode updated
 * Fix: Minor bug fixes
 * Fix: Content issue resolved while using shortcode.

 = 1.0.0 =
 * First version.